 This guide describes how entities and entity groups work with Configuring Content Examination Definitions and Policies.

-What are Entities and Entity Groups
+Entities and Entity Groups Overview

 Before we go into detail, you must know the difference between entities and entity groups.
 Entities allow administrators to search for sensitive information in messages and attachments, without the need to create complicated word lists or regular expressions (regex).
 Entity groups are a collection of entities aligned by category (e.g. PII, PHI or Financial).
 This allows administrators to search based on a subject area, rather than listing individual entities to achieve the same goal.